nsshommo/jaycuthrell.github.io/blog/_posts/2016-10-22-my-sixth-year-at-vce.md

 ---
-title: "My Sixth Year at VCE"
+title: "My Sixth Year at VCE and My Sixth Week at Dell EMC"
 date: "2016-10-22"
 layout: post
 ---

 Six years!
+Six weeks!
 That's right.
-I've been at VCE for six years as of this update.
-To understand the nuance of VCE it is important to think about the history of VCE and just how far we have come... and where we are going.
+I've been at VCE for six years as of this update and that means I've been at Dell EMC for six weeks.
+To understand the nuance of VCE it is important to think about the history of VCE and just how far we have come... and where we are going as Dell EMC.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">And my 6th (!!!!!!) installment with the usual amount of [REDACTED] and light details is a git commit away...</p>&mdash; Jay Cuthrell 🤓💡🚀☁ (@JayCuthrell) <a href="https://twitter.com/JayCuthrell/status/788394956347944961">October 18, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>